cecat/camera-volume/README.md

 possible volume level (digitally, from the point of view of the microphone) is 0 dBFS.
 So these dBFS measurementsare negative numbers, and differ from the more commonly seen dB SPL (Sound Pressure Level) measurements we see.
-With my very limited poking around I see dBFS readings from this addon in the -50 to -60 range for a quiet evening without traffic noise, and about -40 playing Gimme Shelter near the camera at a volume my Apple watch pegged at 75dB.
+With my very limited poking around I see dBFS readings from this add-on in the -50 to -60 range for a quiet evening without traffic noise, and about -40 playing Gimme Shelter near the camera at a volume my Apple watch pegged at 75dB.

-It's non-trivial to map dBFS to DB SPL, so this addon is more aimed at detecting changes or unusual sound events.
+It's non-trivial to map dBFS to DB SPL, so this add-on is more aimed at detecting changes or unusual sound events.